paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 116

-**Texto original:**
-A company uses a popular content management system (CMS) for its corporate website.
-However, the required patching and maintenance are burdensome.
-The company is redesigning its website and wants a new solution.
-The website will be updated four times a year and does not need to have any dynamic content available.
-The solution must provide high scalability and enhanced security.
-Which combination of changes will meet these requirements with the LEAST operational overhead?
-(Choose two.)

-**Tradução:**
 Uma empresa usa um sistema de gerenciamento de conteúdo (CMS) popular para seu site corporativo.
 No entanto, a manutenção e atualização exigem muito esforço.
 A empresa está redesenhando seu site e quer uma nova solução.
 O site será atualizado quatro vezes por ano e não precisa de conteúdo dinâmico disponível.
 A solução deve fornecer alta escalabilidade e segurança aprimorada.
 Qual combinação de alterações atenderá a esses requisitos com o MENOR overhead operacional?
 (Escolha duas.)